 The EPA has proposed two options to regulate the disposal of coal combustion residuals ("CCR") under the Resource Conservation and Recovery Act ("RCRA") but under different programs of RCRA.
 One option would regulate CCR as hazardous waste under Subtitle C. The other option would regulate CCR as municipal or special waste under Subtitle D. Regulation as hazardous waste under Subtitle C could result in significant economic impacts as utilities would most likely not be able to market CCR products for "beneficial use" (e.g., flyash as an aggregate in concrete or flue-gas desulfurization solids for manufacture of wallboard).
 As less CCR materials could be marketed for use, greater volumes of CCR materials would be required to be stored in landfills.
 As current landfills would fill quicker than anticipated, additional landfills would need to be developed at significant costs.
 Regulation as hazardous waste under Subtitle C would impose stringent regulatory requirements associated with the handling, storage, and disposal of large volumes of hazardous wastes.
 Current Nebraska landfill regulations include location restrictions, standards for landfill liners, leachate collection and removal systems, as well as additional stringent permitting requirements, such as groundwater monitoring, fugitive dust control, closure and post-closure care, and financial assurance.
 The public comment period on the proposed options closed on November 19, 2010.
-It is expected that after consideration of the comments received, the EPA will propose a final rule in 2012.
+As of April, 2013, the EPA has not issued a final rule.

 Renewable Resources.
 The electric utility industry continues to experience significant pressure from customers and regulators to incorporate additional renewable generating resources into generation portfolios.
 Due to the intermittent production capability, resources such as wind and solar create operational and reliability risks to the system.
-In addition to operating risks, current generation production cost modeling suggests that renewable resources can increase power costs.
+In addition to operating risks, current generation production cost modeling suggests that certain types of renewable resources can increase power costs.
 However, LES recognizes renewable generation will have a greater role in the future.
-LES currently owns and operates the Salt Valley Wind Station, located just north of Lincoln, which is comprised of two 660 kW wind turbines.
+LES currently owns and operates the Salt Valley Wind Plant, located just north of Lincoln, which is comprised of two 660 kW wind turbines.
 LES has also entered into a power sales agreement with NPPD for 6 MW of wind capacity from its Elkhorn Ridge Wind Plant, located northwest of Norfolk, Nebraska and 10 MW of wind capacity from its Laredo Ridge Wind Plant, located north of Albion, Nebraska.
-LES is also engaged in negotiations with NPPD to enter into a power sales agreement covering 10 MW of capacity from a wind plant being constructed near Broken Bow, Nebraska, and a 3 MW capacity share of the Crofton Bluffs Wind Plant being constructed in Knox County, Nebraska.
+Additionally, LES has entered into power sales agreements with NPPD for a 10 MW capacity share of the Broken Bow Wind Plant near Broken Bow, Nebraska, and a 3 MW capacity share of the Crofton Bluffs Wind Plant in Knox County, Nebraska.